raissaglaucie/nanny-Kid-Playdate-Backend/README.md

 Database: PostgreSQL, our chosen database system, stores all the necessary data for the application.
 It's accessed by the backend for data manipulation.

-API Communication: The front end and back end communicate via RESTful APIs.
+API Communication: The frontend and backend communicate via RESTful APIs.
 This allows them to exchange data and requests seamlessly.

 User Authentication: I am using Token-based Authentication to manage user authentication and ensure secure access to the application.

 # Interaction Flow

-1 - A user interacts with the web application through the front-end user interface.
+1 - A user interacts with the web application through the frontend user interface.

-2 - The front end requests the backend API to fetch or manipulate data.
+2 - The frontend requests the backend API to fetch or manipulate data.

-3 - The backend processes these requests, interacts with the database if needed, and sends back the appropriate response to the front end.
+3 - The backend processes these requests, interacts with the database if needed, and sends back the appropriate response to the frontend.

 4 - User authentication and authorization are managed by Token-based Authentication, ensuring secure access to the application's features.

-5 - Data retrieved from the database is presented to the user through the front end's UI.
+5 - Data retrieved from the database is presented to the user through the frontend's UI.

 # Accessing the Deployed Version

-You can access the deployed version of Nanny Kid Playdate application by following the link below:
+You can access the deployed version of the Nanny Kid Playdate application by following the link below:

 [Deployed version](https://nanny-kid-playdate-frontend.vercel.app/).